egormalyutin/scch/README.md

 ## Update list:

-In 1.1.0 I created simple encrypt system.
+In 1.1.0 I created simple encrypt system and all of scripts minified.

 Thanks for lots of downloads!
 I'm very happy :D